 This January 1952 TekTalk features some insight into W. K. Dallas.

-This February 10, 1956 TekTalk features Dal and his Field Office organization.
+This February 10, 1956 TekTalk article features the field offices.